LiamPack/LiamPack.github.io/notes/linear_algebra.md

 off some of this algebra was fun.
-To get a complete understanding of their importance, we'll have to wait until Jordan forms, where pieces of some "typical" nilpotent matrices are associated to generalized eigenspaces with dimension $\geq 2$, i.e., your linear operator has non-distinct eigenvalues.
+To get a complete understanding of their importance, we'll have to wait until Jordan forms, where pieces of some "typical" nilpotent matrices are associated to generalized eigenspaces with dimension $\geq 2$, i.e., pieces of your linear operator that have non-distinct eigenvalues.

 I first learned about this stuff in Hirsch and Smale's *Differential Equations, Dynamical Systems, and Linear Algebra*, which is a much